 1197 Willeys Lake Road, Ferndale

 Pick a variety of fall fruits at Sm’Apples in Ferndale; 9 a.m.-5:30 p.m.
-Monday through Saturday; current offerings and details on website.
+Monday through Saturday; current offerings and details on the website.

 And when you get home: